-"Lincolnshire is home to England's very first Norman castle, was birthplace to King Henry IV, and has played a crucial role in two World Wars"
+"Lincolnshire is home to England's very first Norman castle, was birthplace to King Henry IV and has played a crucial role in two World Wars"

-Lincolnshire History & Heritage is long and fascinating.
+Lincolnshire’s history and heritage is long and fascinating.
 This largely agricultural county has played an important role throughout British history.

-Amongst other things, Lincolnshire is home to the very first Norman castle built in England, was birthplace to King Henry IV, and has played a crucial role in two World Wars.
+Amongst other things, Lincolnshire is home to the very first Norman castle built in England, was birthplace to King Henry IV and has played a crucial role in two World Wars.

 For more information about Roman Lincolnshire, please click here.

-Between the months of May and July 1643, the Parliamentary Forces led by Oliver Cromwell and Lord Willoughby, defeated the Royalists during the Battles of Grantham and Gainsborough.
+Between the months of May and July 1643, the Parliamentary Forces led by Oliver Cromwell and Lord Willoughby defeated the Royalists during the Battles of Grantham and Gainsborough.

 For more information about Lincolnshire and The Pilgrim Fathers, please click here.

 Georgians were also fascinated by learning and exploration.
 One of the most eminent scientists of the time was Lincolnshire-born Sir Joseph Banks.
-Sir Joseph Banks was a botanist who accompanied Captain Cook on his voyage to circumnavigate the globe.
+Sir Joseph was a botanist who accompanied Captain Cook on his voyage to circumnavigate the globe.
 He later became President of the Royal Society and helped King George III to turn the Royal Botanic Gardens into the finest botanical gardens in the world.

-Nearly a century later, Richard Hornsby & Sons of Grantham and William Foster & Co of Lincoln would come together to invent a vehicle that would change the nature of warfare forever (see below).
+Richard Hornsby & Sons of Grantham mass-produced the world’s first oil-driven engines, while William Foster & Co of Lincoln produced high-quality agricultural machinery.
+Nearly a century later, these two would combine to invent a vehicle that would change the nature of warfare forever (see below).

 For more information about Lincolnshire and the invention of the tank, please click here.